ajbraus/sf-innovations/README.md

 (The risk with this method is NOT that students will "slide by" doing the bare minimum.
 Instead, the risk is that students will try to do all the stretch challenges and get stuck or bogged down.)

+# Miscellaneous

+#### Squads and Student Success Ownership

+Every day at 3:30

+#### Checkpoints for Projects

+#### Agile Development Process

+#### Focus on Outside-in-Development

+Emphasiszing Vanilla Bootstrap

 # A Note: Teaching Motivated Students

 Traditional education environments are largely designed to help people study things they are not very motivated to study.
 What 8th grader really really wants to study European History?
-For many of our students and instructors, GA will be the first time that they experience a learning enviornment where the students genuinely and deeply want to learn the material.
+For many of our students and instructors, GA will be the first time that they experience a learning environment where the students genuinely and deeply want to learn the material.
 For this reason, we must for this reason hold all traditional learning activities and assessments.

 One might think "But, wait a tick buddy, I was motivated in my traditional educational setting!" - probably you were!
 Would the learning activities, subject matter, and assessments have been different if all the students had been as motivated as you?